dbb/openbox-themes-deb/README.md

 these classic themes.

 ## Installation

+*Note: some of these theme directories also include GTK2 themes or other artifacts.*

 For a quick 'n' dirty installation of all 99 themes, just run the following:

 ```bash